 The next day Shizuku spots a cat riding the train.
-Intrigued, she follows it to an antique shop owned by a kindly old man named Nishi where she finds a striking cat figurine dressed in formal wear that Mr. Nishi calls the Baron.
+Intrigued, she follows it to an antique shop owned by a kindly old man named Nishi (Keiju Kobayashi) where she finds a striking cat figurine dressed in formal wear that Mr. Nishi calls the Baron (Shigeru Tsuyuguchi).
 When Shizuku returns to the shop hoping to see the Baron again she learns that the annoying boy is not only Nishi-san's grandson, he's also Seiji Amasawa!
 Seiji may not be anything like she imagined but he's very passionate about making violins and Shizuku is soon smitten by his enthusiasm.
 And when he tells her that he'd been deliberately checking out books hoping to make her notice him...

-, as it was conceived as a story written by Shizuku after she grows up to become a novelist.
+The Cat Returns is a semi-sequel, as it was conceived as a story written by Shizuku after she grows up to become a novelist.

-Whisper of the Heart includes examples of the following tropes:
+Whisper of the Heart provides examples of: